Activism in Adoption: Race, Relationships & Resilience

 Our first chapter launches with Hope Baker, Isaac Etter and Billy Kaplan.
-Chapter 2 follows with a screening of Found in Korea, and discussion with writer and producer, Nam Holtz, LMSW, an adaptation of our critical training program on supporting expectant mothers considering adoption during their hospital stay, while, in June, we will focus on birthfathers.
-Sessions are 90 minutes long and most feature a panel represented by members of the adoption triad where participants will have the opportunity to ask questions.
+Chapter 2 follows with a screening of Found in Korea, and discussion with writer and producer, Nam Holtz, LMSW; an adaptation of our critical training program on supporting expectant mothers considering adoption.
+The series will take a pause for the summer and resume in the Fall.
+Sessions are 90 minutes long and feature a Q&A where participants will have the opportunity to ask questions of the speaker and panelists.
+This series is relevant to all members of the triad, as well as adoption professionals, no matter where they are in their adoption journey.
 Families hoping to adopt are encouraged to attend this unique series and will receive one hour and thirty minutes of Adoption Education Hours per session attended.
 Attendees who request Adoption Education Credits will receive certificates to show attendance and a session outline can be provided to agencies.

 In Activism in Adoption, speakers and panelists will engage attendees in unpacking self-identity within the framework of adoption.
 International adoption, becoming a multi-racial family, combating bias and systemic racism, and honoring birthparent and adoptee perspectives in transracial adoptions will be cornerstones of this topic.